saraseeberg/flashy/README.md

-# Flashy
+# --------⚡️Flashy⚡️--------

 ## Description

-Flashy is a flashcard app that helps you learn new things.
-You can create your own set of flashcards for your self, or for sharing with others.
-You can also browse and use flashcard sets created by other users.
+Flashy is a dynamic and user-friendly flashcard app designed to enhance learning and memory.
+It is an intuitive application that allows users to create, manage, and engage with diverse learning sets, offering features like marking difficult cards, and interacting with others' sets through likes and comments.
+It also includes advanced search and filtering, favorites saving for later review, and admin privileges for content moderation, making it ideal for any learning scenario.

+## Technologies

+This project uses [Vite](https://vitejs.dev/) as the build tool and [React](https://reactjs.org/) as the frontend framework with [TypeScript](https://www.typescriptlang.org/) for type safety.
+The backend is built with [Firebase](https://firebase.google.com/), and the database is Firestore.

 ## Installation